Netflix or Hulu: Which Fyre Festival documentary you should watch

 It's hard to dredge up much sympathy for them.

-Although Fyre Fraud has an interview with McFarland and Fyre doesn't, the get means less than you might think.
+Although Fyre Fraud has an interview with McFarland and Fyre doesn't (Hulu paid to talk to him, Netflix director Smith told Vanity Fair), the get means less than you might think.
 If you're looking for insight, remorse or so much as a revealing eyebrow twitch, you're not going to get it from him.

 "So many things had to go right to make this a big failure," he spins, mostly blank-faced.